 Quickly, they received hundreds of replies:

 They discovered common themes that revealed how we all encountered many of the same emotions and hardships.

-“Hi, I realized that life was changing and not for the better when the vast amount of people who lost love ones.
+“Hi, I realized that life was changing and not for the better when a vast amount of people lost loved ones.
 Not being able to comfort both parties...the loved one with covid and their families.
 The final moments, the grieving process, the closure.
 There will be a lot of mental health issues related to this situation.”

 “We were at our winter home in Mexico.
 I would have to say March 19th when we made the decision to return to Canada and hoped to be allowed to cross the border into first the US and then into Canada.
 Driving through the states felt like a scene from the Walking Dead.
 Empty roads and shopping malls.
 Going through Los Angeles California on our way down in November took about 4 hours and driving back we never saw anyone and we drove through Los Angeles in about an hour or less.”

 Using the responses of their audience, the team produced #TheMoment, a beautifully orchestrated reflection campaign sourced primarily from Subtext readership.